A cyber security analyst, 2011. (Jim Urquhart / Courtesy Reuters)

 Espionage of any kind is serious, of course, but some do not understand how spying in the cyber world is different from spying in the physical world.
 Few realize that the same tools required to conduct digital espionage could allow intruders to go a step further and commit digital destruction.
 Once an adversary has entered a computer system, the amount of damage he does or does not inflict depends entirely on his intent.
 Whether such actions qualify as war is largely a political decision, but the ability to escalate from espionage to destruction is often ignored.

-Critics are quick to assert that espionage is a step below a full-fledged digital attack -- which could constitute an act of
+Critics are quick to assert that espionage is a step below a full-fledged digital attack -- which could constitute an act of war.
+The writer Bruce Schneier, for example, responded to reports of Chinese cyberactivity by saying, “This is not cyberwar.
+This is not war of any kind.
+This is espionage, and

 - Full website and iPad access